junxit/us-congress-bills-117/metadata.md

 - 2022-02-25 — Placed on the Union Calendar, Calendar No. 182.
 - 2022-02-25 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-252, Part I.
 - 2022-02-25 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-252, Part I.
+- 2022-02-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-02-28 — Considered as unfinished business. (consideration: CR H1172-1173)
+- 2022-02-28 — Considered under suspension of the rules. (consideration: CR H1160-1166)
+- 2022-02-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2116.
+- 2022-02-28 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 235 - 188 (Roll no. 48).(text: CR H1160-1162)
+- 2022-02-28 — Mr. Nadler moved to suspend the rules and pass the bill, as amended.
+- 2022-02-28 — On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 235 - 188 (Roll no. 48). (text: CR H1160-1162)
+- 2022-03-15 — Rules Committee Resolution H. Res.
+979 Reported to House.
+Rule provides for consideration of H.R.
+963 and H.R.
+2116.
+The rule provides for one hour of general debate on both H.R.
+963 and H.R.
+2116.
+- 2022-03-16 — Rule H. Res.
+979 passed House.
+- 2022-03-18 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-03-18 — Considered under the provisions of rule H. Res.
+979. (consideration: CR H3833-3842)
+- 2022-03-18 — DEBATE - The House proceeded with one hour of debate on H.R.
+2116.
+- 2022-03-18 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-03-18 — House amendment offered
+- 2022-03-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-18 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-03-18 — On passage Passed by the Yeas and Nays: 235 - 189 (Roll no. 82). (text: CR H3833-3834)
+- 2022-03-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 235 - 189 (Roll no. 82).
+- 2022-03-18 — Rule provides for consideration of H.R.
+963 and H.R.
+2116.
+The rule provides for one hour of general debate on both H.R.
+963 and H.R.
+2116.
+- 2022-03-18 — The previous question was ordered pursuant to the rule.